KinG-InFeT/fs-for-wp-fullstory-com-integration/README.txt

 1. Upload `fs-for-wp-fullstory-com-integration` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Edit the plugin settings by clicking FullStory Integration on the settings navbar
+3. Edit the plugin settings by clicking "FullStory Settings" on the settings navbar

 == Frequently Asked Questions ==